sdvdxl/influxdb.com/content/docs/v0.9/introduction/installation.md

 In addition, a valid configuration file can be displayed at any time using the command `influxd config`.
 Redirect the output to a file to save a clean generated configuration file.

-If no `-config` option is supplied, InfluxDB will use an internal default configuration equialent to the output of `influxd config`
+If no `-config` option is supplied, InfluxDB will use an internal default configuration equivalent to the output of `influxd config`

 > Note: The `influxd` command has two similarly named flags.
 The `config` flag prints a generated default configuration file to STDOUT but does not launch the `influxd` process.
 The `-config` flag takes a single argument, which is the path to the InfluxDB configuration file to use when launching the process.